DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 ### Checkpoint #2

-TODO
+In this checkpoint you will be writing the more completing your introduction and describing your methods.
+You should continue add this work into a narrative form according to the 'scientific writing' lecture.

 Report Portion:

+* Write a description of of the methods used in the investigation.

+If you have a data-modeling focused domain:
 * Write an EDA that gives a data-driven argument for why the data that you use is appropriate for answering the question in the problem laid out in your introduction.
-* Write a description of of the methods used in the investigation.

-Code:
-* Develop cleaning code.
+You should also address and justify and data cleaning or manipulation.

+If you have a methods focused domain:
+* Describe the implementation of your method in detail, discussing relevant decisions that had to be made in writing your code (and their implications).

+Code (which bullet takes more time/code will depend on your domain):
+* Incorporate data cleaning code into your pipeline, if relevant.
 * Develop code that generates analysis/figures for EDA.
 * Implement the methods that generate results.